Applications Open – Apply by February 14, 2024

 Below is an overview of TFAS Summer Law Fellowship admissions deadlines, instructions and policies.

-In addition to the online application, there are supplemental materials that must be sent via mail, email or fax using the contact information below.
-Summer Law Fellowship applicants must submit an official transcript and letter of recommendation.
+In addition to the online application, supplemental materials must be sent via mail or email using the contact information below.
+Summer Law Fellowship applicants must submit an official transcript.
 Please view the application checklist below for detailed instructions.

 Please keep in mind that your application will not be passed on to the Admissions Committee for review until all of the required materials have been received.